umbraco/vsts-uaas-deploy-task/README.md

 ## Setting up Umbraco in Visual Studio

-Now that the Build and Deploy steps are configured we need to create a Visual Studio solution with a Web Application and install the UmbracoCms nuget, so we have something to deploy to the Umbraco as a Service Project.
+Now that the Build and Deploy steps are configured we need to create a Visual Studio solution with a Web Application and install the UmbracoCms nuget, so we have something to deploy to the Umbraco Cloud Project.

 In Visual Studio create a new and empty Web Application.
 Install the following nuget packages:
 ```
 Install-Package UmbracoCms
 Install-Package UmbracoForms
 ```
-The version of these packages should correspond to the version of Umbraco that you get with your Umbraco as a Service Project.
+The version of these packages should correspond to the version of Umbraco that you get with your Umbraco Cloud Project.
 This is typically the latest stable version.
-Clone the git repository for your Umbraco as a Service Project to double check if you are unsure of the correct version to use.
+Clone the git repository for your Umbraco Cloud Project to double check if you are unsure of the correct version to use.

 Umbraco Deploy is currently not available as a nuget package, so you will need to download the release for Umbraco as a Service from [http://nightly.umbraco.org/?container=umbraco-deploy-release](http://nightly.umbraco.org/?container=umbraco-deploy-release) - download the zip with the latest version called Courier.Concorde.UI.vX.XX.X.zip (this is the version of Courier that targets Umbaco as a Service and is typically referred to as Umbraco Deploy).
 Unzip and copy the files to the root of the Web Application where Umbraco was installed (it's usually a good idea to copy the assemblies to a lib folder for reference in the Web Application project).